iftikhar8/thesis/chapters/sections/title.md

-Title: Modelling reef fish connectivity: investigating the biological mechanisms that influence connectivity patterns.
+# Modelling reef fish connectivity: investigating the biological mechanisms that influence connectivity patterns.

 Steven Maxwell Hawes

 School of Life and Environmental Sciences
 The University of Sydney

-A thesis submitted to fulfil requirements for the degree of Doctor/Master of Philosophy
+*A thesis submitted to fulfil requirements for the degree of Doctor of Philosophy*